Watts-College/paf-514-template/schedule.md

 Even if not sharing the package widely it is often a more efficient method for the team to maintain project code so that it can be easily updated and functions enhanced.
 Project updates are then easily shared simply by re-installing the package.

 This tutorial will teach you how to build and share a package in R. You will "package" your R code from Labs 01 and 02 into a new **montyhall package** to make it easier to run simulations to evaluate game strategies.

+It's also helpful to learn about [FUNCTION CONFLICTS](lectures/function-conflicts/) when deciding to add dependencies to **Imports** or **Depends** in your DESCRIPTION file.

 **Grading:**